Createdd/Writing/articles/LearningsFirstFullStack.md

 Spending more than 250 hours coding (+ side projects and code at work) in 4 months leads to approximately 60 hours per month and to 15 hours per week.

-So when you want to embark this journey and you see people spending months on projects, keep those numbers in mind.
+So when you want to embark on this journey and you see people spending months on projects, keep those numbers in mind.

 See what it takes to progress in an area you had no idea or knowledge of.
-This underestimated 15 hours are equal to a part time job.
+These underestimated 15 hours are equal to a part time job.
 So if you think that progress is slow and poor, realize what it takes.

-I am no genius, but certainly not dumb. ( At least according to some tests :D) See that consistency is everything.
+I am no genius, but certainly not dumb.
+(At least according to some tests :D)

+See that consistency is everything.
-You can't do projects like this on one weekend.
+You can't do a project like this on one weekend.
 Make yourself aware how long the journey is.
-Realize that it is hard and remind yourself where you are going constantely.
+Realize that it is hard and remind yourself where you are going.
+Constantly!

 ## Developer beginner takeaways